hasura/ask-me-anything/README.md

 * What is the history behind the Hasura logo? [video](https://youtu.be/x3nxSD4h57Q)
 * What are your favorite... specifically your go to databases? [video](https://youtu.be/aCaGJ1XR_i0)
 * What are some good ways to develop applications using Hasura and have environments split like UAT, QA, Live, Prod, etc? [video](https://youtu.be/3JFc2K-WPhM)
+* What is the UUID column type good for and what exactly is a UUID? [video](https://youtu.be/tQ8AaQyKKFk)

 If you'd like to just check out the existing questions, scroll through the [questions issue list](https://github.com/hasura/ask-me-anything/issues).